vacammar/bootstrap-tagsinput/README.md

 Libraries for testing go in the **/lib** directory.

 ## History
+- 0.9.3
+  - Added min width on input.
 - 0.9.2
-  Fixed css style of tag-input.
+  - Fixed css style of tag-input.
 - 0.9.1
   - General fix.
 - 0.9.0